fhirschmann/sleeptimer/README.md

            be obtained using irw(1).

            Keyboard Configuration
-           You  can	 control  halttimer by simply sending the SIGUSR1 signal: kill -USR1 `pidof halttimer`.
+           You  can	 control  sleeptimer by simply sending the SIGUSR1 signal: kill -USR1 `pidof sleeptimer`.
 This command could be bound to a key on  your keyboard.

     AUTHORS
-           halttimer was written by Fabian Hirschmann <fabian@hirschmann.email>.
+           sleeptimer was written by Fabian Hirschmann <fabian@hirschmann.email>.

     FILES
            ~/.lircrc
-    	   File that can be used to instruct halttimer to wait for a specific button on a remote control.
+    	   File that can be used to instruct sleeptimer to wait for a specific button on a remote control.

     EXAMPLES
            Use a different shutdown command:
-           halttimer -e "systemctl poweroff"
+           sleeptimer -e "systemctl poweroff"

            Use a different font:
-           halttimer -f "-misc-liberation sans-medium-r-normal--*-360-*-*-p-*-*-*"
+           sleeptimer -f "-misc-liberation sans-medium-r-normal--*-360-*-*-p-*-*-*"

-           Set the maximum timeout to 120min with decrements of 10min: halttimer -m 120 -d 10
+           Set the maximum timeout to 120min with decrements of 10min: sleeptimer -m 120 -d 10

     SEE ALSO
            irw(1),visudo(8).

-    halttimer 0.3.2			 October 2015			  HALTTIMER(1)
+    sleeptimer 0.3.2			 October 2015			  SLEEPTIMER(1)